casper-network/docs/source/docs/casper/dapp-dev-guide/session-code/session-code.md

     |_ Cargo.toml

 In the above directory structure the `contract` folder contains the session code in the `main.rs` file and the needed dependencies in the `Cargo.toml` file.
-The `tests` folder contains the code required to test the session code on before it is deployed on a Casper network.
+The `tests` folder contains the code required to test the session code on before it is deployed on a Casper Network.

 ## Writing Session Code
 The following steps illustrate the process of writing session code and the important components to include: